 Following the theoretical minimum energy level analysis, a new asymptotic merit factor value of 10.23 was {\it estimated} by Ukil~\cite{ukil2015asymptotic} in 2015 based on sequences of length 4 to 60, found by the exhaustive search.

-The {\em optimal skew-symmetric solutions} are known for $L \le 119$ ~\cite{packebusch2016low}.
+The {\em optimal skew-symmetric solutions} are known for $L \le 119$~\cite{packebusch2016low}.
 The previous record was $N \le 89$~\cite{Lib-OPUS-improved-branch-and-bound-for-low-autocorrelation-binary-sequences-2013-Prestwich}.

-On the other hand, heuristic algorithms are introduced for solving many real-world problems.
-A heuristic algorithm can solve small instances easily and performs reasonably when tackling larger instances to find fast and close to optimal solutions.
-The optimality of solution is not guarantied as in, for example, the exhaustive search.
+On the other hand, heuristic algorithms were introduced for solving many real-world problems.
+A heuristic algorithm can solve small instances easily and performs reasonably when tackling larger instances by quickly finding solutions that are close to optimal.
+The optimality of the solution is not guaranteed as in, for example, the exhaustive search.